Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Our Approach

-Using the pruning metrics defined in section~\ref{sec:metric}, there are different expert pruning strategies that we can adopt.
+Using the pruning metrics defined in Section~\ref{sec:metric}, there are different expert pruning strategies that we can adopt.
 The pruning metric values are normalized to sum to one in each layer, and experts are sorted from most important to least important.

-\paragraph{Fixed per layer.} First, the simplest way is to retain the same fixed amount of experts in each layer.
+\paragraph{Fixed per layer.} First, the simplest way is to retain a fixed amount of top experts in each layer.
 For example, 75\% pruning retains 384 out of 1536 experts, which corresponds to 32 experts per layer.
 In the \emph{balanced} setting, the number of experts per layer is the same in the encoder and decoder (e.g., 32 per layer).
-In the unbalanced setting, we keep a different number of experts in the encoder and decoder (e.g., 40 per encoder layer and 24 per decoder layer). \paragraph{Global threshold.} As mentioned previously, in the way the pruning metrics are defined, they allow ranking experts within each layer, but not globally.
-In order to select \textit{globally best} experts we define a a global threshold $\theta$ such that:
+In the \textit{unbalanced} setting, we keep a different number of experts in the encoder and decoder (e.g., 40 per encoder layer and 24 per decoder layer). \paragraph{Global threshold.} The pruning metrics we defined let us easily prune experts per layer, but not globally.
+To select \textit{globally best} experts (with no \textit{a priori} on the number of experts per layer) we search for a global threshold $\theta$ such that:

-Where $\phi$ is the pruning metric; $k$ the layer id; $e^k_i$ the $i$\textsuperscript{th} expert in the sorted list of experts for that layer; and $count$ the desired total number of experts to retain (e.g., 384 for 75\% pruning).
-Experts $\{e^k_i\}_{i=1}^{n_k}$ are then retained and the rest are pruned.\footnote{We iterate from 0 to 1 by increments of $0.001$ until we find a value of $\theta$ which satisfies this equation.} In practice, we keep at least 4 experts per layer.
+Where $\phi$ is the pruning metric; $k$ the layer id (out of 12 layers with experts); $e^k_i$ the $i$\textsuperscript{th} expert in the sorted list of experts for that layer; and $count$ the desired total number of experts to retain (e.g., 384 for 75\% pruning).
+Experts $\{e^k_i\}_{i=1}^{n_k}$ are then retained and the rest are pruned.\footnote{We iterate from 0 to 1 by increments of $0.001$ until we find a value of $\theta$ which satisfies this equation.} In our experiments, we make sure to keep at least 4 experts per layer.\footnote{To be able to decode on up to 4 GPUs and to limit the risk of degenerate behavior because some layers have too few experts.
+Also since NLLB-200 uses top-2 gating, we need at least 2 experts per layer.}

 Our intuition behind this pruning method is to define a constant probability mass (or ``importance'' mass) each layer should have.
 Keeping only a couple of experts in a layer is fine if they are collectively used a majority of the time.
 Conversely, some layers may need more experts if expert usage is more uniformly distributed.